cs0320-s2023/rattyreviews/back/README.md

-# This is old, but the info on running is still relevant!
+# This is old, but some of the info on running is still relevant!

 # Sprint 3: Server